peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 "u" position (however, the z will always be 0 since paths can currently only be 2-dimensional).
 <li><code>tangent(u)</code> - Takes one parameter, "u", with the same meaning
-as for the "evaluate" method, and returns a 3-element array containing the the X, Y, and Z components of the tangent vector (which will generally be a <a href="tutorial-glmath.md">unit vector</a>) at the given point on the curve (the z will always be 0 since paths can currently
+as for the <code>evaluate</code> method, and returns a 3-element array containing the the X, Y, and Z components of the tangent vector (which will generally be a <a href="tutorial-glmath.md">unit vector</a>) at the given point on the curve (the z will always be 0 since paths can currently